saberry/qualtricsR/README.md

 ### qualtricsSurveyWriter

 This function takes a data frame and converts it to an Advanced Format text file for directly importing into Qualtrics.
 You can write the survey in a csv, Excel, or even a data frame directly.
-It needs to have a "question" column and a "responseOption" column (the "questionID" column is optional).
+It needs to have a "question" column and a "responseOption" column (the "id" column is optional).

 ``` r
 questions <- data.frame(question = c("I enjoy coding.",